syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/howto.md

 ## Autofill supported with ComboBox

-The ComboBox supports the `AutoFill` behaviour with the help of AutoFill property.
+The ComboBox supports the `AutoFill` behavior with the help of AutoFill property.
 Whenever you change the input value, the ComboBox will autocomplete your data by matching the typed character.
 Suppose, if no matches found then, comboBox doesn't suggest any item.

 In the following sample, showcase that how to work autofill with ComboBox.